SimonCropp/MarkdownSnippets/readme.source.md

 // end-snippet
 ```

 Note the text within the parenthesis; this is metadata we want to add to the rendered Markdown block immediately after the language declaration.
 The metadata is stripped and the key remains `HelloWorld`.
-The feature produces the following output at your target destination (will vary based on your configuration):
+The feature produces the following output destination (will vary based on configuration):

 ````markdown
 <-- begin-snippet: HelloWorld -->